bitcoinops/bitcoinops.github.io/_topics/en/miniscript.md

   wallet developers don't need to write new code when they switch from one script template to another.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  The structured representation of Bitcoin scripts provided by miniscript allows wallets to be much more dynamic about the scripts they use.
-  In support
-  of that dynamism, miniscripts can be created using an easily-written policy language.
-Policies are composable, allowing any valid sub-expression to be replaced by another valid sub-expression (within certain limits imposed by the Bitcoin system).

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: